nla-group/classix/README.md

 conda install -c nla.stefan.xinye classix
 ```

-To check the installation you can use either of
+To check the installation you can use either of commands (the second is for conda users)
 ```
 python -m pip show ClassixClustering conda list classix